synologistical/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Microsoft.Graph.Files.md

 The collection of field definitions for this list.

 ### [Get-MgDriveListColumnSourceColumn](Get-MgDriveListColumnSourceColumn.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Get-MgDriveListColumnSourceColumnByRef](Get-MgDriveListColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Get-MgDriveListContentType](Get-MgDriveListContentType.md)
 The collection of content types present in this list.